General Rules: Focus on Modesty and Comfort

 - Choose loose-fitting clothes in breathable fabrics like cotton or linen to stay cool and dry.

-- Pick comfortable, easy-to-remove footwear—many places require shoe removal.
+- Pick comfortable, easy-to-remove footwear — many places require shoe removal.

-- Insight: Light colors reflect heat better, but avoid all-white outfits as white is often worn for mourning in Hindu traditions.
+- Light colors reflect heat better, but avoid all-white outfits as white is often worn for mourning in Hindu traditions.

 Exceptions: Where You Can Dress More Casually